otrego/go-type1/README.md

 ![Go Type1 Demo](go-type1-demo.png)

-**Note**: This repository, Go-Type1, was original created by Kashomon but was moved to the *Otrego* Organization in 2020.

 This is a repository dedicated to storing the Postscript Type1 versions of popular fonts for the game <a href="https://en.wikipedia.org/wiki/Go_(game)">Go</a>, also known as Igo